ConsenSys/aragon-payroll-audit-report-2019-06/README.md

 * It is possible for active Employees in Payroll to forward their request to other Aragon apps using `Forwarder` in Payroll, except to `Finance` as it is blacklisted in the code.
 This is intended to be used as a method for employees to participate in votings and other organizational functionalities, however, this widens the general attack vector of the system.
 At this time, no critical attack vectors have been identified.

-* Allowed tokens in the payroll system are not modifiable.
-If an accepted token in the Payroll contract is compromised or updated to the new address, the whole Payroll system should be redeployed.
-This is by design because if a token address is changed, all the employees' existing token allocations should be updated as well.
+* UPDATE: Allowed tokens in the payroll system can be modified.
+Tokens can be disallowed for any reason by `MANAGE_ALLOWED_TOKENS_ROLE` role.
+In case an employee has that token in her allocation, she needs to update her allocation by calling `determineAllocation` to be able to get a payout.
+This change was done after the initial audit report recommendations.

 * If one of the tokens balance of the underlying Vault is not sufficient or if any of the token budgets configured in Finance have been reached, `payday()` function will fail.